openstack/openstack-manuals/doc/networking-guide/source/adv_config_sriov.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 On every controller node running nova-scheduler add
-   PCIDeviceScheduler to the the scheduler_default_filters parameter
+   PCIDeviceScheduler to the scheduler_default_filters parameter
    and add a new line for scheduler_available_filters parameter
    under the [default] section in
    :file:`/etc/nova/nova.conf`: